This guide shows you how to use MongoDB, a source-available, cross-platform, document-oriented database program.

 To disconnect, kill the tunnel command with Ctrl+c.

-We use kraft cloud tunnel only when a service doesn't support TLS and is not HTTP-based (we use TLS/SNI to determine the correct instance to send traffic to).
+This guide uses kraft cloud tunnel only when a service doesn't support TLS and isn't HTTP-based (TLS/SNI determines the correct instance to send traffic to).

-Also note that tunnel command is not needed when connecting via an instance's private IP/FQDN, i.e., when a MongoDB instance is used as a backend to another instance that acts as a frontend and which does support TLS.
+For example when a MongoDB instance serves as a database server to another instance that acts as a frontend and which does support TLS.

 Code